brouhaha/cp16sim/README.txt

 will be added when the PLAs of the control stores of those versions of the chipset have been transcribed.

-As of 2016-02-04, there are known to be serious bugs in cp16sim; it works well enough to execute the first few dozen p-code instructions of the ACD PDQ-3 boot ROM before going into the weeds.
+As of 2016-02-04, cp16sim is incomplete, especially regarding I/O, and there are known to be serious bugs.
+It works well enough to execute the first few dozen p-code instructions of the ACD PDQ-3 boot ROM before going into the weeds.